All properties are under professional pest control.

 3. Bugs may take from 1 minute to 12 hours to die after they have entered an exterminated property.

 Unfortunately, bugs are common in tropical and semi-tropical climate.
-We don’t like them, but there is nothing you can do, except as stated above.

 For condos: Pest control is the responsibility of the condo association.
 We have no control when they perform the pest control.
 Feel free to report any issues and we will do our best to get the Condo Association address the problem asap.